International ecommerce

 2. You Don’t Already Have an Online Store, But Want to Sell Internationally

-On the other hand, perhaps you don’t have an online store yet.
-In this case, you’ll need to set one up before we go any further.
+If you don’t have a store at present, you’ll need to set one up before we go any further.
 You have at least two options for doing so:

-- Set up one ecommerce store that’s powered by popular platforms such as Shopify, BigCommerce or WooCommerce.
-Setting up an ecommerce store this way allows you to have your international shop set up quickly and even anyone with zero technical skills can set their shop up.
-Then, use a website localization solution (such as Weglot!) to translate your store into different languages for your various target markets.
+• Set up one ecommerce store that’s powered by popular platforms such as Shopify, BigCommerce or WooCommerce.
+Setting up an ecommerce store this way allows you to have your multilingual ecommerce store set up quickly and even anyone with zero technical skills can set their shop up.

 Pro tip: If you don’t have much web development experience, we recommend going with the first option, i.e. setting up your store using an ecommerce platform.
 It’ll be much simpler to manage, for example, an international Shopify store than trying to set up a multisite network and much less work.